reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

 ## Objectives

 Apache Spark is an open source engine for distributed data processing, and is widely used to explore, process, and analyze huge volumes of data in data lake storage.
 Spark is available as a processing option in many data platform products, including Azure HDInsight, Azure Databricks, Azure Synapse Analytics, and Microsoft Fabric.
 One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.

 ### Estimated timing: 45 minutes

-## Exercise 1 :Analyze data with Apache Spark SDP -Fabric
+## Prerequisites:

-## Task 1 : Create a lakehouse and upload files
+### Create a lakehouse and upload files

    Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for the data files you're going to analyze.

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.